-For upper floors (intermediate floors), designers and engineers must observe our tolerance requirements, for levelness of floors.
+For upper floors (intermediate floors), designers and engineers must observe our Tolerance requirements, for levelness of floors.
+Please refer to the 'Tolerances' section for further guidance.

-There may be an instance where a floor might be designed to meet permissible deflections with a relevant British Standard; however, our tolerance requirements will take precedence.
+There may be an instance where a joist might be designed to meet permissible deflections with a relevant British Standard; however, our Tolerance requirements will take precedence.